Meadow Brook Hall: History

 Covering 88000 sqft and with 110 rooms, the mansion is the fourth largest historic house museum in the United States.
 It was designed by William Kapp of the firm Smith, Hinchman & Grylls in a Tudor-revival style.
 The building features stonework and a plaster dining room ceiling created by Corrado Parducci.
 Much of the original artwork collected by the Wilsons is still found at Meadow Brook including paintings by Anthony van Dyck, Rosa Bonheur, Joshua Reynolds, John Constable and Thomas Gainsborough, as well as Tiffany glass, Stickley furniture, Meissen porcelain, and Rookwood pottery.
 The estate was added to the National Register of Historic Places in 1979 and National Historic Landmark in 2012.

 In 1957, Alfred and Matilda Dodge Wilson donated the 1,500 acre estate to Michigan State University, along with $2 million to create a branch college campus, now known as Oakland University.
-The Wilsons lived in Meadow Brook Hall until Alfred's death in 1962.
-Mrs. Wilson continued to live on the property until her death in 1967.
+The Wilsons moved out of Meadow Brook Hall in 1953 into their newly built retirement home, Sunset Terrace nearby, and lived there until Alfred's death in 1962.
+Mrs. Wilson moved back into Meadow Brook Hall within months of her husband's death, and lived there until her death in 1967.
+Sunset Terrace now serves as the residence for the current President of Oakland University.

 Additional buildings which were also designed by William Kapp on the estate included: